How Pin Piles Can Repair Your Foundation

 Foundation piles have a smaller diameter and can be quickly and easily installed for lighter load requirements.
 They can easily be installed in tight, constrictive areas, whereas foundation piers typically require more space for installation.

-Pin Piles are small-diameter steel piles, or piers, that can be very useful in preventing structural settlement that can occur in weak or compressible soil.
-Consisting of hollow galvanized steel pipe that is typically 3-4 inches in diameter, pin piles can be installed in tight quarters using a compact pneumatic hammer or a mini-excavator equipped with a hydraulic hammer.
+Pin piles consist of hollow, galvanized steel pipe that is typically 3-4 inches in diameter.
+They can be installed in tight quarters using a compact pneumatic hammer or a mini-excavator equipped with a hydraulic hammer.

 The installation process for pin piles involves driving successive pile sections into the soil until the pile can’t be driven any further.

 Pile sections can be joined to each other by field welding or using internal sleeved couplings.
 By driving each pile “to refusal,” the contractor ensures that the bottom of the pile is in contact with bedrock or solid, load-bearing soil.